CAS-CS/Lectures/RL/L11 Unified Notation for Returns, Polity and Value functions.md

 ![](./L11_02.png)

-Diagrams like that above are called *backup diagrams*, because they driagram relationships that form the basis of the update or *backup* operations that are at the heart of reinforcement learning methods.
+Diagrams like that above are called *backup diagrams*, because they diagram relationships that form the basis of the update or *backup* operations that are at the heart of reinforcement learning methods.
 These operations transfer value information *back* to a state(or a state-action pair) from its successor states(or state-action pairs).

 ---